Hinamatsuri is a special holiday in Japan with unique foods and decorations. But what is Hinamatsuri, and how do people in Japan celebrate it?

 5. Shirozake白酒 (White Sake)

-This white sake is the one sweet Japanese sake (Mirinみりん) or Shochu焼酎 and steamed rice or yeast mix together, and make it ferment for 1 month.
-It sounds easy but it is difficult to make it at your home, so just go and buy it!
-For a long time before white sake was introduced in Japan, ‘peach blossom sake (Tokashu桃花酒) was drunk instead, it is said Peach exorcises negative vibes and will bring vitality and physical strength!
+This white sake is a sweet Japanese sake (Mirin みりん) or Shochu 焼酎 mixed with steamed rice or yeast, fermented for one month.
+It sounds easy, but it isn’t easy to make at home, so you can go and buy it!
+For a long time before white sake was introduced in Japan, ‘peach blossom sake (Tokashu 桃花酒) was used, and it is said Peach exorcises negative vibes and will bring vitality and physical strength!
 However, it has 10％ alcohol in it, so please don’t let your children drink it!
-But you can offer them ‘sweet sake (Amazake甘酒)’, which alcohol includes less than 1％ and looks exactly like white sake!
+But you can offer them ‘sweet sake (Amazake甘酒)’, which has an alcohol content of less than 1％!

-From savory dishes to sweet desserts and drinks, there are plenty of unique foods to try during Hinamatsuri.
+From savoury dishes to sweet desserts and drinks, there are plenty of unique foods to try during Hinamatsuri.
 Which will you try?

 - Top 5 Important Celebrations in Japan You Don’t Want To Miss!